PrachayaKMITL/NARIT_internship_2024/User_manual.md

 However, if user wants/needs to include further processing or steps,<span style="color: red;"> <B><u>Please note that all steps in training must include in prediction step</u> </B> </span>.
 Otherwise, the model will not be able to predict correctly.

+# source code
+In src folder, there're a few source files, which is develop for readability and adjustability of programs.
+There're mostly for development of testing in older development of the program (unsupervised learning) but function that is currently in use will add manual for readability inside each function.
+Description of each file is
+1. ClassPrediction.py : For prediction from dataset with given model and evaluation of models(Older version).
+2. ConstructDataset.py : For concatenation of dataset with multiple subfolders.
+3. feature_extraion.py : For calculation GLCM and statistical values of image without importing Skimage
+4. ModelTraining.py : <span style='color: red'>~~Currently unused~~</span>
+5. preprocessing.py : Use for image preprocessing and load images.
+6. TotalCalculation.py : Use for calculation of time and sunrise,sunset.

 ## Write_label.py
 This programs is use for initially labeling image into classes.
 The method is to read sky image and evaluate sky in Oktas scale (See [WMO_oktas](URL "https://worldweather.wmo.int/oktas.html") for more information).
 From this criterion, we can assign label to each image and classify it into classes.<br>